katcipis/sophia/notes/books/seven-concurrency.md

 * Pattern matching
 * Pipelining

-The most important features are actually from Erlang, but Elixir offers some new ones that are quite cool like pattern matching.
 The concurrency model composed with pure functional features makes Erlang and Elixir very interesting languages.

 In Go's there is the proverb: